 Non-Agency RMBS includes both senior and mezzanine RMBS.
 Senior RMBS refers to non-Agency RMBS that represent the senior-most tranches - that is, the tranches which have the highest priority claim to cash flows from the related collateral pool, within the RMBS structure.
 Mezzanine RMBS refers to subordinated tranches within the collateral pool.
-The non-Agency RMBS we purchase may include investment-grade and noninvestment grade classes, including non-rated securities.
+The non-Agency RMBS we purchase may include investment-grade and non-investment grade classes, including non-rated securities.
+Hybrid mortgage loans have terms with interest rates that are fixed over a specified interest rate index.

 Hybrid mortgage loans have terms with interest rates that are fixed for a specified period of time and, thereafter, generally adjust periodically to an increment over a specified interest rate index.
-ARMs refer to hybrid and adjustable-rate mortgage loans which typically have interest rates that adjust periodically to an increment over a specified interest rate index.
+ARMs refer to hybrid and adjustable-rate mortgage loans which typically have interest rates that adjust periodically to an increment over a greatfield interest rate index.